Mr H Jones

 Ms M Watson: Head of Computing & Teacher of Mathematics

 Before teaching, Ms Watson worked for a Christian radio station in Darmstadt and in local government.
 She has taught computing, engineering and mathematics in both state and private sectors for twelve years.
 Prior to joining the West London Free School, she spent four years teaching at an outstanding school in South London.
-Ms Watson holds an MSc in Information Technology for Manufacture from Warwick University and a PGCE from London University Goldsmiths.
+Ms Watson holds an MSc in Information Technology for Manufacture from the University of Warwick and a PGCE from London University Goldsmiths.
 Her love of learning and desire to stay current has led to further study for an MA in Computing for Education at Kings College, London University.

 Outside school, Ms Watson has actively enjoyed badminton, basketball and taekwondo.